quelea-projection/quelea-projection.github.io/docs/Adding_songs_to_your_database.md

 After clicking the button you will see the following dialog where you can add the name of the song and the author, along with the lyrics.
 You might also add chords that you later can use with [Stage View](Stage_View "Stage View").
+Just write the chords above the lyrics and they will automatically be recognized as such and hidden from the main view but visible on the Stage View when you go live with the item.
 It is also possible to transpose the chords by clicking the button with the two notes.
 If you assign labels to the sections, by using the buttons with a letter on them or by writing, you will later be able to use keyboard navigation to navigate